BrandonChang1/Portfolio/README.md

 add correct linkedin link

+why should i have detailed description of skills in about when i need a skills page? redundant?

 show contacts when narrow screen means not enough gap between avatar and links

 better sample resume